pyeventsourcing/eventsourcing/README.md

 ```

 Next, define a factory method that returns new entity instances.
 Rather
-than directly constructing the entity object instance, it should
+than directly constructing the entity object instance, the factory method
-firstly instantiate a 'Created' domain event, and then call the mutator
+firstly instantiates a 'Created' domain event, and then calls the mutator
 to obtain an entity object.
 The factory method then publishes the event
-(for example, so that it might be saved into the event store by the
+so that, for example, it might be saved into the event store by the
-persistence subscriber).
-Finally it returns the entity to the caller.
+persistence subscriber.
+Finally the factory method returns the entity it
+has created to its caller.

 ```python
 from eventsourcing.domain.model.events import publish